Victoria Day Closure: All library branches will be closed on Monday, May 23, for Victoria Day. Regular hours resume on Tuesday, May 24.

 View all of our online resources.

-The Shuswap Family Resource and Referral Centre provides programs and referral services to help families and individuals in Salmon Arm and area.
+The Shuswap Family Centre provides programs and referral services to help families and individuals in Salmon Arm and area.

 The Canadian Mental Health Association, Shuswap/Revelstoke Branch has created a guide to help find local organizations in the Enderby, Salmon Arm, Sorrento and Sicamous areas.